spirrello/install_mantl/README.md

 The entire installation should be completed from a contol node or your laptop if you wish.
 Be aware your control node will require various packages that can be referenced at https://github.com/CiscoCloud/mantl.

 1.)
-Update your the inventory file included.
+Update the inventory file included with your servers.

 2.)
 Copy ssh-key from your control server to all nodes.